ExSample: Efficient Searches on Video Repositories through Adaptive Sampling

-\autoref{fig:estimates} shows a mix of 3 important scenarios.
-The first 3 subplots with $n \leq 100$, representative of the early stages of sampling.
-Here we see that the $\Gamma$ model has substantially more variance than the underlying true distribution of $R(n+1)$.
-This is intuitively expected, because early on both the bias and the variance of our estimate are bottlenecked by the number of samples, and not by the inherent uncertainty of $R(n+1)$.
-As $n$ grows to mid range values (next 4 plots), we see that the curve fits the histograms very well, and also that the curve keeps shifting left to lower and lower orders of magnitude on the x axis.
+\autoref{fig:estimates} shows a mix of three important scenarios.
+The first two subplots with $n \leq 100$, representative of the early stages of sampling.
+Here we see the $\Gamma$ model has substantially more variance than the underlying true distribution of $R(n+1)$.
+This is intuitively expected: when $n=0$ the value of $R(1)$ is $\sum p$, which our estimator does not know.
+As $n$ grows to mid range values (next two plots), we see that the curve fits the histograms very well, and also that the curve keeps shifting left to lower and lower orders of magnitude on the x axis.
 Here we see that the one-sided nature of the Gamma distribution fits the data better than a bell shaped curve.
-The final 3 subplots show scenarios where $n$ has grown large and $\Ne$ potentially very small, including a case where $\Ne = 0$.
+The final two subplots show scenarios where $n$ has grown large and $\Ne$ potentially very small, including a case where $\Ne = 0$.
 In that last subplot, we see the effect of having the extra $\alpha_0$ in \autoref{eq:gamma}, which means Thompson sampling will continue producing non-zero values at random and we will eventually correct our estimate when we find a new instance.
-In 3 of the subplots there is a clear bias to overestimate, though not that large despite the large skew.
+The bias error is not large enough despite the skew in $p$.

-This empirical validation was based on simulated data.
-In our evaluation we show these modeling choices work well in practice on real datasets as well, where our assumption of independence is not guaranteed and where durations may not necessarily follow the same distribution law.
+\begin{highlightenv} Finally, in reality it is possible that the different events are not independent of each other, which is an assumption going into the variance estimate \autoref{eq:variance}. \hlinelabel{line:dependence} We tested the variance estimate directly on the objects of the Berkeley Deep Drive (BDD) multi-object tracking (MOT) dataset, and found that the 95\% confidence bound derived from the \autoref{eq:variance} includes the actual expected reward about 80\% of the time (with some variation across classes).
+In general, the trend was that our variance estimate is a slight underestimate, suggesting some dependency (co-occurring of events) causes the extra variance observed in practice.